jimbro1000/Dragon32Issue2/README.md

 an original production board, in most cases those values do match the schematics, but not always

-Revision 2.1 of this board is in a genuinely usable state but still with caveats
+Revision 2.3 of this board is in a genuinely usable state but still with caveats

 ### Working ###

-In the current state (2.1) basic operation is tested working on CPU, RAM, Keyboard, Joystick and Video.
+In the current state (2.3) basic operation is tested working on CPU, RAM, Keyboard, Joystick and Video.

-### Working with issues ###
+### Working with caveat ###

 Audio appears to be good but not fully tested (given the joysticks work and the board produces audio there isn't much to go wrong